atom/atom/README.md

 You can run `apm config get https-proxy` to verify it has been set correctly.

-You can also run `apm list` to see all the custom config settings.
+You can also run `apm config list` to see all the custom config settings.